cyrusimap/cyrusimap.github.io/_sources/imap/reference/manpages/configs/imapd.conf.txt

     ``tls_versions:`` tls1_0 tls1_1 tls1_2

         A list of SSL/TLS versions to not disable.
-Cyrus IMAP SSL/TLS starts with all protocols, and substracts protocols not in this list.
+Cyrus IMAP SSL/TLS starts with all protocols, and subtracts protocols not in this list.
 Newer versions of SSL/TLS will need to be added here to allow them to get disabled.